 So again, it comes back to mindfulness and taking that brain break so that we’re able to better present ourselves and better talk about things again.
 What this has to do with mindfulness is that the act of mindfulness gives us that momentary pause that we need and it gives us the chance to kind of regulate ourselves.

 Let’s use an example to explain a bit more.
 What if you’re walking into a bar and you see your significant other with someone else.
 Maybe your automatic reaction to your anger is to go punch the person, right?

-We know that if we were in a more calm state, we might not have punched the person.
-We might have responded a bit better.
+We know that if we were in a more calm state, we might have responded a bit better.
+We might not have punched the person.

 Say, maybe we walked in, we saw them and we saw that our significant other was cheating.
 Rather than going up and punching the person that they’re with, we walked out of the bar.
 We took a few moments and then we wanted to come back and respond to the situation.
 Now that you have slowed down and noticed your feelings with mindfulness, you might have reacted a bit differently.